 - How do you plan to show change in characters in the next draft?

-- Think about sections/chapters and dividing and conquering so that revising each draft can consist of a series of smaller, less overwhelming tasks.
+- Where might chapters be important?
+Where might you divide the manuscript so that revising each draft can consist of a series of smaller, less overwhelming tasks?